Barclays slashes price target on Flex Ltd [FLEX] – find out why.

 Barclays have made an estimate for Flex Ltd shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on September 07, 2023.

-Flex Ltd [FLEX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.14.
-With this latest performance, FLEX shares dropped by -4.86% in over the last four-week period, additionally plugging by 11.52% over the last 6 months – not to mention a rise of 30.80% in the past year of trading.
+Flex Ltd [FLEX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.79.
+With this latest performance, FLEX shares gained by 3.35% in over the last four-week period, additionally plugging by 11.99% over the last 6 months – not to mention a rise of 37.35% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Flex Ltd [FLEX] shares currently have an operating margin of +4.25 and a Gross Margin at +7.53.
 Flex Ltd’s Net Margin is presently recorded at +2.61.